WICG/scheduling-apis/README.md

 Normal work that is important, but can take a while to finish.
 This is typically initiated by the user, but has dependency on network or I/O.
 This work should not delay current frame rendering, but should execute immediately afterwards to pipeline and target the next frame.

-This is essentially setTimeout(0) without clamping; see other [workarounds used today](https://github.com/spanicker/main-thread-scheduling#3-after-paint-callback)
+NOTE: This is essentially setTimeout(0) without clamping; see other [workarounds used today](https://github.com/spanicker/main-thread-scheduling#3-after-paint-callback)

 Eg. user zooms into a map, fetching of the maps tiles OR atleast post-processing of fetch responses should be posted as "default" priority.
 Eg. user clicks a (long) comment list, it can take a while to fetch all the comments from the server; the fetches should be handled as "default" priority (and potentially show a spinner, posted at "user-blocking" priority).